datahub-project/datahub/metadata-ingestion/source_docs/feast.md

 - Column types associated with each feature and entity

 Note: this uses a separate Docker container to extract Feast's metadata into a JSON file, which is then parsed to DataHub's native objects.
-This was done because of a dependency conflict in the `feast` module.
+This separation was performed because of a dependency conflict in the `feast` module.

 ```yml
 source: